 1. Less time to capture and archive pictures of drill core

-Lets do some quick math on the time involved to take a single drill core picture and push that to a file management system using a conventional system comprised of a camera and a file sharing system such as Dropbox:
+Let's do some quick math on the time involved to take a single drill core photograph and push that to a file management system using a conventional system comprised of a camera and a file sharing system such as Dropbox:

 Frame the shot and take the picture – 10 sec

 Transfer the image file to a PC – 20 sec